Updated Nightly · Live Data

 Population inflow continues, landlord-friendly regulation persists, and rising inventory creates acquisition opportunities that didn't exist in 2021–2022.
 Cap rates have compressed from their 2023 peaks but remain attractive relative to comparable Florida markets.
 Lutz and Trinity SFR rentals are seeing strong absorption with minimal vacancy in properties priced correctly.

-What is the Tampa Bay real estate market like in 2025?
+What is the Tampa Bay real estate market like right now?

-Tampa Bay's real estate market is normalizing after the exceptional conditions of 2021–2023.
-The median sale price is $412,000, up 4.8% year-over-year.
-Active inventory has risen 18% year-over-year, giving buyers more options.
-Homes are averaging 28 days on market — up from 11 days at the 2022 peak — but well-priced homes still achieve 98.4% of asking price.
-Tampa Bay is a normalizing market, not a declining one.
+Tampa Bay's real estate market is normalizing after the exceptional conditions of 2021-2023.
+As of April 2026, the median sale price is $412,000, active inventory has risen, and homes are averaging 28 days on market.
+Well-priced homes are still achieving 98.4% of asking price on average, which points to a healthier, more balanced market rather than a declining one.

 What is the median home price in Tampa Bay?